ahmadharkouss/ai-scraper/Readme.md

-# Scraper & Summarizer Tool
+# Scraper & Summarizer Tool: Old Manual Version

 This tool scrapes the latest news for a specified company, cleans the data, and extracts key events related to the company.